Litchfield Beach, South Carolina

-Litchfield Beach, also known simply as Litchfield, is an unincorporated community and census-designated place (CDP) in South Carolina, United States.
+Litchfield Beach, also known simply as Litchfield, is an unincorporated community and census-designated place (CDP) in Georgetown County, South Carolina, United States.
 It was first listed as a CDP in the 2020 census with a population of 8,370.

 It lies three miles north of Pawleys Island, on the South Carolina Grand Strand.
 The communities Litchfield-By-The-Sea and North Litchfield are within Litchfield Beach.

 The community takes its name from Litchfield Plantation, a rice plantation founded early in the 18th century.
 It initially started in the 1950s as Retreat Beach.
 Modern development of the community began in the 1960s.